On distributionally robust extreme value analysis: Generalized extreme value distributions

 \item[2)] \textbf{The Weibull case $(\gamma < 0).$} Unlike the Frechet case, a distribution $F \in \mathcal{D}(G_\gamma)$ for some $\gamma < 0,$ if and only if its right endpoint $x_{_F}^*$ is finite, and its tail probabilities satisfy

-for a function $L(\cdot)$ slowly varying at $\infty.$ A distribution that belongs to the domain of attraction of $G_\gamma(x)$ for some $\gamma < 0$ is also said to belong to the domain of attraction of Weibull family.
+for a function $L(\cdot)$ slowly varying at $\infty.$ A distribution that belongs to $\mathcal{D}(G_\gamma)$ for some $\gamma < 0$ is also said to belong to the maximum domain of attraction of Weibull family.
 The uniform distribution on the interval $[0,1]$ is an example that belongs to this class of extreme value distributions.

 \item[3)] \textbf{The Gumbel case $(\gamma = 0).$} A distribution $F \in \mathcal{D}(G_0)$ if and only if